-What are the differences and importance of rough and detailed planning in the manufacturing industry and what role do they play in optimizing production processes?
+What are the differences and importance of rough and detailed scheduling in the manufacturing industry and what role do they play in optimizing production processes?

 Rough planning in production